 A decreased sense of taste is part of the natural aging process.
 Though it is not entirely known why this happens, it is known that our sense of taste is tied to our ability to see.
 As we age and our eyesight diminishes, our sense of taste can diminish right along with it.

-At San Antonio Home Care Assistance, we know firsthand how challenging it can be to get a senior loved one to eat a balanced diet when the flavor just isn’t there.
+At San Antonio In-home care, we know firsthand how challenging it can be to get a senior loved one to eat a balanced diet when the flavor just isn’t there.
 Depending on diet and nutritional restrictions, here are some helpful and easy things you can do to make eating more flavorful and healthy.

 1. Try foods that are a good source of lean protein and act as a flavorful base for the rest of the meal:

 - Lean beef

 - Salmon and shrimp

 - Greens like spinach, broccoli, collard, or Brussels sprouts

 2. Add color to the meal.
 Seeing a colorful plate of food can help stimulate appetite and enhance the flavor of the food and the desire to eat it.
 Try adding these to your cooking and presentation: